 Click on the thumbnail images of the item in the description for a larger picture

-This excellent matched set is what is thought to be, in the collecting community, a uniform set made in Austria for the change over to German Uniforms, for the Austrian Army just after the annexation.
-The tunic is very good with all original period sewn insignia.
-The size about a US 40.
-The black piped straps are correct to the tunic.
-The trousers look to be an appropriate size for the tunic, and match the color and age.
-Both pieces show some honest age and use, but are still very good & look very good together.
-These tunics are around from time to time, but sets are almost impossible to fine.
-It will make a great German Army mannequin in your man zone.
+This is what is thought to be, in the collecting community, a uniform made in Austria for the change over to German Uniforms, for the Austrian Army just after the annexation.
+The tunic is good with all original insignia.
+It has been sued and shows age use and some moth holes, but on the whole looks good and displays well.
+It will make a great German Army combat display in your man zone.

 This is a good looking tunic.
 All the insignia looks to period applied.
 It really has no issues or problems.
 There is only very light age and use.
 The eagle is really nice.
 This is a good tunic which will display well.